doctau/core-analyzer/readme.txt

 This project is compressed in a 7z file.
 You need the tool (http://www.7-zip.org/) to uncompress it.
 Please refer to the project's web site http://core-analyzer.sourceforge.net/ for detail.

+Version 2.16 adds functions to display top variables that consume the most heap memory, and how much heap memory a variable references directly or indirectly, which helps identify memory hogs in a program.
+Function "decode" is rewritten to enhance relationship of symbols and types with a register table.
+Commands are streamlined for easier use, e.g., "tref" is replaced by "ref /t" and "block" is now "heap /b".

 Version 2.15 adds functions to display memory histogram and memory leaks, as well as miscellaneous buf fixes.

 Version 2.14 supports MacOSX platform.
 It also enhances "decode" command for multiple frames.